RainbowMiner/RainbowMiner/README.md

     }

 This configuration would bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner.
 Setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.

+### Config\ocprofiles.config.txt

+This file contains all custom overclocking profiles.
+These profiles can be assigned by name to miners in file Config\miners.config.txt, field "OCprofile".

+Example:

+    {
+      "Profile1": {
+        "PowerLimit": 80,
+        "ThermalLimit": 0,
+        "MemoryClockBoost": "*",
+        "CoreClockBoost": "*"
+      },
+      "Profile2": {
+        "PowerLimit": 0,
+        "ThermalLimit": 0,
+        "MemoryClockBoost": "400",
+        "CoreClockBoost": "100"
+      },
+      "Profile3": {
+        "PowerLimit": 0,
+        "ThermalLimit": 0,
+        "MemoryClockBoost": "200",
+        "CoreClockBoost": "100"
+      }
+    }

+- PowerLimit: in percent, set to 0, if you do not want this to be changed
+- ThermalLimit: in °C, set to 0, if you do not want this to be changed
+- MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
+- CoreClockBoost: in MHz, set to "*", if you do not want this to be changed

 ## CREDITS